 In 2019, you can obtain a visa online or on arrival either at Entebbe International Airport or at the border entering Uganda.
 The process of getting a visa on arrival is hassle-free.

-The Latest Travel Advice for Tourists Visiting Uganda the Pearl of Africa – You can bookmark this page and check back for the latest updates, changes having to do with a safe, healthy visit to Uganda.
+Latest Travel Security-Health Advice Visiting Uganda- You can bookmark this page and check back for the latest updates, changes having to do with a safe, healthy visit to Uganda.

 We are quite passionate about the Pearl of Africa – Uganda wanting visitors to have a safe safari as do all that is part of Tourism in Uganda.